MiguelCastillo/config-grunt-task/README.md

 npm install --save-dev config-grunt-tasks
 ```

-Then you can `require` it in your `Gruntfile.js` to load your tasks configuration files.

 ## Conventions

 `config-grunt-tasks` uses conventions for mapping task configurations to file names.
-That is to say that your `eslint` taks will require a file called `eslint.js` in your `tasks` directory.
-This `eslint.js` will export the JSON structure, or a function that is called to get the JSON structure that contains all the corresponding `eslint` settings.
-If `eslint.js` exports a function, then that function will be called with the current instance of Grunt as the first argument.
+That is to say that your `eslint` task will require a file called `eslint.js` in your `tasks` directory, where all your grunt tasks are stored.
+This `eslint.js` should export JSON to configure your `eslint` task, or a function that is called to get JSON your `eslint` settings.

+When your task file exports a function, it will get called with the current instance of Grunt as the first argument.

 ## Examples

-Please see [examples](tree/master/examples) to see a full sample with an actual `Gruntfile.js` and a folder with tasks.
-But for a quick look, the examples below show how clean your `Gruntfile.js` can be.
+Please see [examples](https://github.com/MiguelCastillo/config-grunt-tasks/tree/master/example) for an actual `Gruntfile.js` file and a folder with `tasks`.
+Otherwise, below you will get quick examples of what your gruntfiles might look like.

 #### First,
 let's look at a setup where `config-grunt-tasks` loads all the tasks in you `tasks` folder.